 What is a browlift?

 Sometimes upper eyelid hooding is due primarily to sagging eyebrows.
 This condition is best treated with a combination of upper eyelid surgery and a browlift.
 Although a browlift is more involved than eyelid surgery it will contribute to producing a better and more natural result than the alternative of more radical removal of excess upper eyelid skin alone.
 Browlifts establish a natural arch to the outer part of the eyebrow and reveal the pleasing curve of the outer orbital rim in women (Figure 2).

-Browlifts today are accomplished through a half inch scalp incision just above the hairline on each side, usually in conjunction with upper eyelid incisions used to remove excess upper eyelid skin.
+Browlifts are accomplished either with a small scar method or with the traditional long scar through the scalp at the top of the head.
+The former method is performed through a half inch scalp incision just above the hairline on each side, usually in conjunction with upper eyelid incisions used to remove excess upper eyelid skin.
 The forehead skin is loosened, lifted, and then fixed in place with the aid of small dissolvable anchors set into the bone underneath (Figure 3).
-It is not necessary to remove any hair to perform a browlift.
+The latter method is called an “open” browlift.
+It is reserved for those usually over 60 years old that have more advanced sagging of the forehead.
+The long scalp incision extending over the top of the head reaches almost from ear to ear.
+This procedure removes a strip of scalp skin to tighten the forehead.
+Hair loss adjacent to the incision and scalp numbness can occur but are uncommon and usually minor in scope.
+It is not necessary to remove any hair to perform either type of browlift.

 Do I need a browlift?

 Fortunately, the majority of women with aging changes around the eyes do not need a browlift.
 Approximately 10 percent will benefit.
 Men need it even more rarely.
 It is restricted to severe conditions in men because browlifts tend to be feminizing.